andreashofer-ca/sap-fioneer-download-agent/README.md

 2. **Add Your Tokens**:
    - Open `browse.html` in a text editor
-   - Find the "ADD YOUR TOKENS HERE" section around line 324
+   - Find the "ADD YOUR TOKENS HERE" section
    - Add your tokens to the dropdown, for example:
    ```html
    <option value="cmVmdGtuOjAxOjAwMDAwMDAwMDA6...">My Token Name</option>